pencil-code/pencil-code/doc/readthedocs/manuals/ultra-quick-guide.rst

 Welcome to the **Ultra Quick Start Guide** — the fastest way to run your first
 |PC| simulation *without even getting your hands dirty*.
 If the Quick Start
 Guide was a coffee, this one is an espresso shot.
-The Full Manual?
+The Full User Manual?
 That’s your five-course meal with footnotes.

 This document is for the impatient, the curious, or anyone who just wants to